Skip to main content

 Plasma-Based Comprehensive Genomic Profiling DNA Assays for Non-Small Cell Lung Cancer

-• Ontario Health, based on guidance from the Ontario Health Technology Advisory Committee, recommends publicly funding plasma-based comprehensive genomic profiling DNA assays (liquid biopsy testing) for individuals diagnosed with non–small cell lung cancer who have an insufficient tissue sample or difficult-to-reach tumour tissue.
+• Ontario Health, based on guidance from the Ontario Health Technology Advisory Committee, recommends publicly funding plasma-based comprehensive genomic profiling DNA assays (liquid biopsy testing) for individuals diagnosed with non–small cell lung cancer who have an insufficient tissue sample or difficult-to-reach tumour tissue and for those who are otherwise unable to undergo tissue biopsy.

 Non–small cell lung cancer (NSCLC) is the most common type of lung cancer, accounting for about 85% of all cases.
 Because symptoms are typically mild at first, people are often not diagnosed until an advanced stage.
 Treatment for NSCLC may involve surgery, systemic therapy (chemotherapy, immunotherapy, or targeted therapy), radiation therapy, or a combination of these approaches.